Matthieusoum/v4/content/projects/Spendesk.md

 showInProjects: true
 ---

-Week 1 @Humind School : Get information for a vertical market by using scraping tools and make a scoring in function of different criteria selected.
+Get information for a vertical market by using scraping tools and make a scoring in function of different criteria selected to identify the best opportunities.